sistemaon/pinescript/libraries/README.md

 &nbsp;

-_Observation: This code is a basic implementation of an EMA, but it's worth noting that built-in functions for calculating moving averages are available in Pine Script, which are optimized and easier to use_.
+_Observation: This code is a basic implementation of an EMA, but it's worth noting that built-in function for calculating EMA is available in Pine Script, which is optimized and easier to use_.

 _For EMA, you can use ta.ema(source, length)_.
 ___